Favoursimeon/alx-zero_day/README.md

 My first readme
-This is for the secong git project
+This is for the second git project